Skip to main content

 Race Conditions in Multi-Clone Workflows

-When multiple git clones of the same repository run daemons simultaneously, race conditions can occur during push/pull operations.
+When multiple git clones of the same repository run sync operations simultaneously, race conditions can occur during push/pull operations.
 This is particularly common in:

 • Multi-agent AI workflows (multiple Claude/GPT instances)